 The Lindau Nobel Laureate Meeting 2019 hosted 580 international young scientists from 88 countries and 40 Nobel Laureates.
 The prestigious meeting provides outstanding scientists with the opportunity to engage with Nobel Laureates and other exemplary scientists and build life-long scientific connections.
 Selection to attend the Lindau Nobel Laureate Meeting is an extremely competitive process with over 20,000 researchers applying to attend every year.
-The selection of Tyndall PhD student Dr Niamh Kavanagh was a tremendous achievement.

 2020, a new year and new resolutions.
-Have you ever met a Nobel Laureate ?
+Have you ever met a Nobel Laureate?
 To inspire you, Tyndall PhD graduate Dr Niamh Kavanagh shares her experience at the Lindau Nobel Laureate Meeting.

 1. When you received your invite to the Lindau Nobel Laureate Meeting who was the first person you told and why?

 I think the first person I told was probably my supervisor, Dr Fatima Gunning.
 She had helped me with the application & written a recommendation letter for me so she was delighted to find out!

 2. Who or what inspired you at the event?

 I was inspired by the Turing award winners, Martin Hellman and Vint Cerf.
 In memory of Alan Turing, I did an interview with Prof. Hellman for LGBT STEM day on July 5th and it was inspiring to hear him speak so passionately about equality, diversity and inclusion.
 Dr Cerf is often recognized as one of "the fathers of the Internet", so as someone researching in that field it was a great honour to meet him.
 He was so kind when I spoke to him.
 They both showed me that you can be incredibly accomplished while also maintaining a strong sense of kindness, friendliness and determination to do what is right.